Diamondbacks vs. Tigers Player Props Betting Odds

 Marte Stats

-- Ketel Marte has 64 hits with 11 doubles, four triples, nine home runs, 21 walks and 26 RBI.
+- Ketel Marte has 11 doubles, four triples, nine home runs, 22 walks and 26 RBI (65 total hits).
 He's also stolen six bases.

 Marte Recent Games